 The CCS did not appear to perform its own systematic reviews or meta-analyses but did provide a literature review, with references included up to January 2012.

 The Grading of Recommendations Assessment, Development and Evaluation (GRADE) system was used to grade the quality of the evidence (high, moderate, low or very low) and strength of the recommendations (strong or conditional)4.
-For more information on the grading scheme, see Table 2.

 The CTFPHC assessed the methodological quality of the guideline using the Appraisal of Guidelines for Research & Evaluation (AGREE II)5 criteria (Table 1).